Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 1) Plug in the WooZoo or whatever fan you have and get it going in the room.

 2) Clean off the mattress with a Clorox wipe, let it dry quickly (the fan should help).
-Put it in the mattress encasement and zip it closed.
+If you brought an encasement, put it around the mattress and zip it closed.

-3) Open the mattress topper and let it air out on top of the mattress.
+3) Open the mattress topper and let it expand on top of the mattress.
 These may say 24-48 hours, but give it several hours today without sitting or lying on it, and it will be fine.
+You may have to move it later to hang wall art, and that’s ok.

 4) Grab the rest of the cleaning supplies.
 Wipe down surfaces – desk, chair, bed rails, dresser, inside of drawers, inside of closet.
 Run the vacuum around the entire room.
-If there is an attached bathroom, definitely give that a good surface clean.
+If there is an attached bathroom, definitely give that a good surface or even deep clean.

 Don’t put the rug down yet until the next phase in case you need to move furniture around to hang items.
 The rug will make it harder to move things.

-Grab some water and move on to Phase 2.
+Grab some water, take it all in and move on to Phase 2.
+Take a pic of your work in progress?

-PHASE 2: Hang High Decor, Setup Rug, Furniture And Closet
+PHASE 2: Hang High Decor, Setup New Furniture, Closet and Rug

 8) Install the drawer liners if you’re using them.

-9) Place the other furniture in the room and move the mini-fridge if it was just temporarily put somewhere earlier.
-Be sure it ends up on a surge protector.
+11) Place any storage furniture in the room and move the mini-fridge if it was just temporarily put somewhere earlier.
+Be sure it ends up plugged directly into a wall or on a surge protector.
+Do NOT plug a mini fridge into an extension cord.

-11) Make the bed with all of the layers.
+12) Make the bed with all of the layers and get those bags out of the way.

 Phase 3: Unpack